wouterrutgers/gim-hub.com/self-host.md

 - Database connection issues: ensure `.env` uses `DB_HOST=mysql` and MySQL is healthy: `docker compose ps mysql`
 - Permission issues: ensure `.env` is readable: `chmod 644 .env`
 - CSS/JS assets not loading: add `ASSET_URL` to `.env` with the same value as `APP_URL`
-- Custom Caddyfile not working: ensure you included the `frankenphp` directive in the global block

 ## Security

 - Change all default database passwords for production
 - For HTTPS, use a custom Caddyfile with your domain (automatic certificates) or place behind a reverse proxy
 - Consider Docker secrets for sensitive environment variables
-- The application is production-ready with Octane providing high performance
+- The application is production ready with Octane providing high performance

 ## Next steps